-This is this village that brought me to where I am today.
+This is the village that brought me to where I am today.
 And I still want to thank my ancestors for that.
 I wished my father and mother were still alive, but God called them back.
 However, all the others who are alive, my uncles and grandfather, must be happy.

 Roger Milla’s Ethnicity:

 Asides from French, the Old Lion speaks the Duala language, among other local Cameroon dialects.
-Also as observed from the map below, Roger Milla’s Ethnicity falls under the Bantu language family.
+Also, as observed from the map below, Roger Milla’s Ethnicity falls under the Bantu language family.
 Bantus and the Semi-Bantus are the largest ethnic groups in Cameroon.